PokoNut/ENGL393H/index.md

 ![](./assets/logo.png)

-### Welcome to this guide to the Linux operating system!

 Are you a computer science student?
 Are you interested in computer programming?
 Or maybe you're just tired of your old operating system?
 If so, may I offer to you the Linux operating system as an alternative to Windows or MacOS.
 At a surface level, by using Linux you may:

 * Have access to a lightweight and easy-to-run operating system that can run on pretty much anything